uvarc/rc-learning/content/courses/python-introduction/pandas_readwrite.md

 **Exercise**
 Download the [weather.csv](/data/weather.csv) file.
 Read the data into a dataframe.
 Summarize the data.
 Look at the first 20 lines.
 Print the columns.
 Change the names of "Data.Temperature.Avg Temp", "Data.Temperature.Max Temp" and "Data.Temperature.Min Temp" to "Data.AvgTemp", "Data.MaxTemp", and "Data.MinTemp" respectively.
-Print the mean of the average tempature.
+Print the mean of the average temperature.

 {{< spoiler text="Example Solution, zipped Jupyter notebook" >}}
 [pandas_weather_ex1.zip](/courses/python-introduction/exercises/pandas_weather_ex1.zip)